Sarah-Bue/knit-space/README.md

 #### My Posts

 This page lets users easily view and manage all the posts they have authored in one place.
-Posts will appear here after they have been created, and will disappear from the blog when deleted.
+Posts appear here after they are created and disappear from the blog when deleted.
 A confirmation modal prevents users from accidentally deleting posts.

 <details>
 <summary> My Posts Images </summary>